datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 ### Step 5: ResCarta Web

-The installation of ResCarta Toolkit dis also install an Apache Tomcat with a ResCarta Web webapp and sample data.
+The installation of ResCarta Toolkit did also install an Apache Tomcat with a ResCarta Web webapp and sample data.

 Let's have a look: